jake7038/efood/README.md

 # efood
-A Front-End React aplication ifood like
+A React aplication ifood like